hyperbola88/wordle/README.md

 - CSS
 - React
 - Redux to manage data through all components
-- Firebase Realtime Database to store solutuions list
+- Firebase Realtime Database to store letters list and solutuions list

 ## Game process algorythm:
-- the solution is fetched from the database and saved as an array of letters
+- list of letters and the solution is fetched from the database and saved as an array of letters
 - entering words:
   - user enters a letter & a square is filled with that letter
   - when a user hits delete it deletes the previous letter